Spanish flu: Economic

 Many businesses in the entertainment and service industries suffered losses in revenue, while the healthcare industry reported profit gains.
-Historian Nancy Bristow has argued that the pandemic, when combined with the increasing number of women attending college, contributed to the success of women in the field of nursing.
-This was due in part to the failure of medical doctors, who were predominantly men, to contain and prevent the illness.
+Historian Nancy Bristow has argued that the pandemic, when combined with the increasing number of women attending college, contributed to the success of women in nursing.
+This was due in part to the failure of medical doctors, who were predominantly men, to contain the illness.
 Nursing staff, who were mainly women, celebrated the success of their patient care and did not associate the spread of the disease with their work.

 A 2020 study found that U.S. cities that implemented early and extensive non-medical measures (quarantine, etc.) suffered no additional adverse economic effects due to implementing those measures.
 However, the validity of this study has been questioned because of the coincidence of WWI and other problems with data reliability.

 Long-term effects

 A 2006 study in the Journal of Political Economy found that "cohorts in utero during the pandemic displayed reduced educational attainment, increased rates of physical disability, lower income, lower socioeconomic status, and higher transfer payments received compared with other birth cohorts."
 A 2018 study found that the pandemic reduced educational attainment in populations.
 The flu has also been linked to the outbreak of encephalitis lethargica in the 1920s.

 Survivors faced an elevated mortality risk.
 Some survivors did not fully recover from physiological conditions resulting from infection.